 You may have heard that Mandarin Chinese is the “hardest” language to learn in the world, and you might be right if you’re talking about written Chinese, but is the spoken language really that complicated?
 Many would say that while learning 4 tones does take some time to adjust, Mandarin Chinese has surprisingly simple grammar making it relatively easy to speak (e.g. nearly no verb tenses and no prepositions).
 And while learning to read and write Hangul (the written script of the Korean language) can be done in a matter of hours or days, speaking the language is an entirely different beast.
 Finally, while English grammar is relatively simple compared to, say, French, speaking and reading English is really not that easy given that there is absolutely no consistent pronunciation rule, whereas in Spanish you’ll stumble on the subjunctive mood and other complex verb tenses, but you’ll find the pronunciation rules to be a piece of cake.

-As you can see, language difficulty really depends on a lot of things.
+As you can see, the most difficult language really depends on a lot of things.
 You can add on top of that a whole lot of other factors that are equally or more important as some of those mentioned above: motivation, interest, need, culture, surrounding environment, psychological barriers, fear, etc.

 Some languages will be harder than other to learn.
 In the end, though, it’s very hard to talk about the “hardest” language in the world because it all depends on the perspective of the native speaker, and on a whole host of different factors such as motivation and culture.
 Just be flexible in your approach to learning different languages, and have realistic (but not pessimistic) expectations about a particular language’s difficulty.
 Take it as a challenge to surmount, and remember that whatever language you choose to learn, it’s well worth the time and effort invested!